coolatitude/module_web/README.md

 - then this js will load the html, wich has no text, of the current page.
 - it'll fill the html with the parsed text from lang/$Locale$/

+. the css isn't updated for all screen formats